Where to start?

-Looking for a house to buy for removal can be a time consuming exercise.
-One of the ways to see a number of homes in the one place is to visit a House Removal Storage Yard.
+Should you start your search for homes in a house storage yard?
+One of the ways to see a number of homes in one place is to visit a House Storage Yard.
 However, before you jump in the car and head off to your local "Used House Lot" to kick the stumps and tap on the walls, here are a few tips which might help you in your search for your dream home.
 Lets start with how it all began.

-Storing houses became necessary when councils and local authorities began regulating and requiring approval prior to allowing houses to be moved onto residential sites.
-This meant in many cases houses had to be removed from existing sites before approvals could be obtained for the site they were being moved to, and so they needed somewhere they could be stored until the approvals were granted at the final destination.
+House storage became necessary when councils and local authorities began regulating and requiring approval prior to allowing houses to be moved onto residential sites.
+This meant in many cases houses had to be removed from existing sites before approvals could be obtained for the site they were being moved to.
+So they needed somewhere they could be stored until the approvals were granted at the final destination.

 Some House Removers realised that instead of just moving houses for their clients, they could buy up old houses, put them in a yard and start selling them like used cars on a dealers lot.
-Once the word got out and house yards started springing up around the place, particularly in South East Queensland where there was plenty of redevelopment going on in the 1980's and 1990's, House Removal started to become a better known alternative to new construction.
+Once the word got out house storage yards started springing up around the place.
+It was particularly popular in South East Queensland where there was plenty of redevelopment going on in the 1980's and 1990's.
+House Removal started to become a better known alternative to new construction.

-So nowadays there a quite a few house storage yards you can visit with houses just sitting there waiting for a new owner or the required approvals before being moved to their new home site.
+So nowadays there a quite a few house storage yards you can visit with houses just sitting waiting for a new owner.
+Other houses already sold are awaiting the required approvals before being moved to their new home site.
 Is this a good place to start?
 Here are some things you should consider before you race out the door.

-Today we have the wonderful invention of the Internet.
+Today we have the wonderful convenience of the Internet.
 This tool is incredibly useful and can save you enormous amounts of time when researching and looking for houses to buy.
 You will find that nearly every house for sale for removal will be listed on the internet somewhere.
-Start by searching for homes online, you can find them in all sorts of places and doing a Google search using terms such as Homes for Removal, Removable Homes, Relocatable Homes for example, will give you lots of links to follow.
-It also helps to refine your search to a specific area, such as trying "Removal Homes Brisbane".
+Do yourself a favor, save time and start by searching for homes online.

-The best sites will give you photos, floor plans and other detail so you can get a very good idea of what is on offer and how the homes compare to each other, so you can narrow down your search to just the ones that interest you, saving you a lot of leg work on the ground.
-On some websites you can even subscribe to an email notification service that will automatically email you new listings as they are published.
+The best sites will give you photos, floor plans and other detail so you can get a very good idea of what is on offer and how the homes compare to each other.
+This way you can narrow down your search to just the ones that interest you, saving you a lot of leg work on the ground.
+On some websites, including ours, you can even subscribe to an email notification service that will automatically email you new listings as they are published online.

-Due to effective marketing through websites these days, many homes are sold before being moved, and most are delivered direct to final site without ever being stored, so to limit your search to homes in yards will limit your choice of available homes.
+Due to effective marketing through websites these days, many homes are sold before being moved, and most are delivered direct to final site without ever being stored, so to limit your search to house storage sites will limit your choice of available homes.

-You will also find that house yards are mostly full of houses already sold that are just transitioning to final site, and that the remaining ones in the yards for sale are the least desirable ones that take a lot longer to sell.
+You will also find that house yards are mostly full of houses already sold that are just transitioning to final site.
+The remaining houses for sale are the least desirable ones that take a lot longer to sell.
+Houses sold from yards may also be more expensive or discounted less because of the costs of double handling and storage.

 It is not surprising then that the feedback we get from people who have visited house yards almost always includes comments like "none of the houses we inspected are any good" or "the ones for sale are pretty rough and need lots of work".